By Jan Philippe Grage

 While tungsten is a relative newcomer to 3D printing, its ability to form complex shapes and withstand high temperatures, as well as its non-magnetic properties, make it suitable for a variety of applications.
 Within medical imaging, 3D printing helps manufacturers explore new designs and enhance image quality.

-Explore New Designs
+Explore New Designs in 3D Printing

 Efficient prototyping with 3D printing allows manufacturers to test out innovative designs cost-effectively.
 Lowering the financial risk of innovation encourages manufacturers to explore new designs and may lead to more innovation in the final product.